SAVE THE DATE!

-2025 Children’s Champion Luncheon: Honoring Hollis Brookover
+2026 Children’s Champion Luncheon: Honoring Bea Black

-Thursday, September 18, 2025, 11:30am – 1:00pm
+Wednesday, September 30, 2026, 11:30am – 1:00pm

 Boise Centre West

 Tickets sales go to support our work at Idaho Voices for Children.
-For questions about the 2025 Children’s Champion Luncheon, registration options, and sponsorship opportunities, please contact our development team at info@idahovoices.org.
+For questions about the Children’s Champion Luncheon, registration options, and sponsorship opportunities, please contact our development team at info@idahovoices.org.

 Proceeds from the Children’s Champion Luncheon support Idaho Voices for Children.

 At Idaho Voices for Children, we believe in an Idaho where every child has the opportunity to thrive.
 Once a year, we set aside time to thank and honor an Idahoan who is making this dream a reality.
-During the even, we will look ahead to specific policy areas where Idaho Voices for Children is making an impact.
+During the event, we will look ahead to specific policy areas where Idaho Voices for Children is making an impact.
 All funds raised during the Children’s Champion Luncheon support the public policy advocacy work Voices does year round to make Idaho a better place for every child.

 Proceeds from the event support child advocacy in the areas of health, education, safety and well-being.

-For questions about the 2025 Children’s Champion Luncheon, please contact our development team at info@idahovoices.org.
+For questions about the Children’s Champion Luncheon, please contact our development team at info@idahovoices.org.

 Sponsor the Children’s Champion Luncheon: